alt text

 || ||

-In the spirit of William Shakespeare: Thou art a spleeny, sheep-biting nut-hook.
+In the spirit of William Shakespeare: Thou art a lumpish, guts-griping haggard.